thoughtshso/blog/_posts/2024-10-13-the-wounded-heart.md

 "The scene is set for abuse.
 The child is (to some degree) empty, alone, committed to pleasing, boundaryless, burdened, and bound to a family or a parent whose desire becomes the bread of hope for the hungry child.
 The two key words are *empty* and *dependent*."
 (55, 4)

-"Sould deadness--or a heart dulled to its own pain---and a hypervigilant, poised alertness are not compatile partners in the dance of life.
+"Soul deadness--or a heart dulled to its own pain---and a hypervigilant, poised alertness are not compatible partners in the dance of life.
 In order to live in the inherent contradiction, the child or adolescent must develop a split between the two (or more) antithetical positions, thus existing as two different people: an inner person who quietly and unobtrusively stores what is most precious away from the sight of a dangerous world; and a public person who adopts the manner, dress, voice,and face that others who distribute the bounty of life to be displayed."
 (56, 2)

 "Survivial requires fitting in, and to fit in means to live a life of torment. *The experience of being profoundly used and let down by someone we trusted and relied on sears the hope that relationship can be purely enjoyed*."
 (56, 3)